opensecuritycontroller/community/development/unit_test_guidelines.md

 ## Introduction

 This document outlines the code conventions and guidelines that must be followed when authoring unit tests for new and existing OSC components and features.
-Each covered topic is aligned with the following core principles:
+Each of the topics covered in this section is aligned with the following core principles:

-1. Isolation and independency: Tests should not be interdependent, they should run in any order and do not propagate failure.
+1. Isolation and independency: Tests should not be interdependent.
+They should run in any order and not propagate failure.
 2. Single responsibility: Each test should validate a single unit or aspect of the code.
-3. Optimized for reading and maintaining: Tests should be written in a way that it is easy to read and maintain.
-Do not optimize for authoring, a test is usually written once and read many times.
+3. Optimized for reading and maintaining: Tests should be written in a way that is easy to read and maintain.
+Do not optimize for authoring.
+A test is usually written once and read many times.
 4. Consistency: Test name and format should be consistent across OSC.
 5. Environment independent execution: A deployment must not be needed to execute the tests.
 6. Run fast: A single test should run in a matter of tens of milliseconds.
-A test that is taking too long to run might be doing too much or have a hidden environment dependency.
+A test that is taking longer to run might be doing too much or have a hidden environment dependency.

 ## Conventions